espruino/EspruinoDocs/boards/Bangle.js2.md

 to update Bangle.js firmware.
 Click `Settings` (top right), then `Flasher` and follow the instructions.

-**Note:** It has been reported that some users with modern iPhones find that the NRF Toolbox app disconnects from the Bangle after performing only part of the update process.
+**Note:** It has been reported that on modern iOS devices the NRF Toolbox app disconnects from the Bangle after performing only part of the update process (iOS 12.5 works flawlessly).
 If this happens to you, you'll have to manually click to start the update multiple times (it will start from where it left off) in order to complete the update.

-**Note:** The App Loader also provides a firmware updater at https://banglejs.com/apps/#fwupdate however this does not work reliably right now and we'd advise using the normal NRF Connect/Toolbox method.

 Troubleshooting